Understand Domestic and Wild Cat Behaviour!

 Develop knowledge on running your own cat business.

-Every cat is a little different to all other cats (just like humans), but there are some primal behavioural traits which are both common and normal in all cats.
+Each cat is a little different to other cats (just like humans).
+There are, however, some intrinsic behavioural traits which are both common and normal in all cats.
 By understanding those behaviours better, we develop insights that allow those behaviours to be better managed.

-Aggression is a common problem in cats, however, before deciding a cat is an “aggressive cat”, it is important to look at the cat and their previous behaviour.
+Aggression is a common problem in cats.
+However, before deciding a cat is “aggressive”, it is important to consider different factors such as previous behaviour, environment and health.
 Have they always been aggressive?
 Is this a new behaviour?
 Have there been any changes in the cat’s life, such as new member to the family, new pet, moved home and so on?
 Also consider whether the cat has a medical condition that could be affecting their behaviour.

 When a cat displays aggression, we have to look at why.
 Who was he aggressive towards?
 When did it happen?
 What was happening for a period of time before the cat was aggressive?
 What was about to happen to the cat?
 By looking at these things, we can try to understand why the cat behaved in that way.